-· Field name Description (ctl_source)() Pointer to the internal InterBase Blob access routine. (in) ctl_source_handle Pointer to an instance of isc_blob_ctl to be passed to the internal InterBase Blob access routine. ( in ) ctl_to_sub_type Target sub-type.
+Field name Description (ctl_source)() Pointer to the internal InterBase Blob access routine. (in) ctl_source_handle Pointer to an instance of isc_blob_ctl to be passed to the internal InterBase Blob access routine. (in) ctl_to_sub_type Target subtype.
 Information field.
-Provided to support multi-purpose filters that can perform more than one kind of translation.
-This field and the next one enable such a filter to decide which translation to perform. ( in ) ctl_from_sub_type Source sub-type.
+Provided to support multi- purpose filters that can perform more than one kind of translation.
+This field and the next one enable such a filter to decide which translation to perform. (in) ctl_from_sub_type Source subtype.
 Information field.
-Provided to support multi-purpose filters that can perform more than one kind of translation.
-This field and the previous one enable such a filter to decide which translation to perform. ( in ) ctl_buffer_length For isc_blob_filter_put_segment , field is an in field that contains the length of the segment data contained in ctl_buffer .
-For isc_blob_filter_get_segment , field is an in field set to the size of the buffer pointed to by ctl_buffer , which is used to store the retrieved Blob data.
+Provided to support multi- purpose filters that can perform more than one kind of translation.
+This field and the previous one enable such a filter to decide which translation to perform. (in) ctl_buffer_length For isc_blob_filter_put_segment, field is an in field that contains the length of the segment data contained in ctl_buffer.
+For isc_blob_filter_get_segment, field is an in field set to the size of the buffer pointed to by ctl_buffer, which is used to store the retrieved Blob data. ctl_segment_length Length of the current segment.
+This field is not used for isc_blob_filter_put_segment.
+For isc_blob_filter_get_segment , the field is an OUT field set to the size of the retrieved segment (or partial segment, in the case when the buffer length ctl_buffer_length is less than the actual segment length). ctl_bpb_length Length of the Blob parameter buffer.
+Reserved for future enhancement. ctl_bpb Pointer to a Blob parameter buffer.
+Reserved for future enhancement.

-Table 8.3 isc blob ctl structure field descriptions (continued)
+Table 8.3 isc_blob_ctl structure field descriptions